Wisdom Tooth Extractions – Raleigh, NC

 Young man in need of wisdom tooth extraction holding cheek in pain

-During each of a patient’s routine checkups, we carefully monitor their wisdom teeth.
-That way, we can let a patient know that they should be removed before they cause problems down the line.
+As we mentioned above, we will carefully monitor your wisdom teeth throughout the years.
 However, we urge you to call us if you or a family member develops any of the following symptoms:

 • A crowded feeling among the molars